sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 ![Example confidence threshold curve](confidence_thresholding.png)

-This thresholding is accomplished through the `--filter-percentile` and/or the `--filter-threshold` options of `modkit call-mods`, which may be used standalone or in addition to the `--mod-threshold` parameter.
+This thresholding is accomplished through the `--filter-percentile` and/or the `--filter-threshold` options of `modkit modbam call-mods`, which may be used standalone or in addition to the `--mod-threshold` parameter.
 We will not be discussing this further; you can refer to the modkit documentation [here](https://nanoporetech.github.io/modkit/advanced_usage.html#call-mods) if you are interested.